 Ancient Greek Warriors

-Today, the country of Greece in Europe has an excellent military.
-But in ancient times, there was no Greek army.
+In ancient times, there was no Greek army.
 There was no Greek navy.
 Greece was not yet a country.
-In ancient times, Greece was a collection of city-states.
+Greece was a collection of city-states.
 Each city-state had its own government, its own military, and its own way of doing things.
 In some city-states, like Sparta, all men were warriors and the women were trained warriors as well.
 In other city-states, there was a small group of full time soldiers while the rest of the men joined up to fight during times their city-state was at war.

 Nearly everyone in ancient Greece agreed that Sparta had by far the best army.
 Athens, by far, had the best navy of all of the ancient Greek city-states.
 But the men in all the city-states were capable fighters.